Measuring the Wrong Thing

-First pass: the bus-stop fix
+The bus-stop fix

 The wrong turn

-• Inline JSX event handlers (<div onClick={() => terminal.focus()}>) that share a V8 lexical scope with everything else in the component body.
-One closure in that scope captures something heavy; the whole scope gets pinned.
+<div onClick={() => terminal.focus()}>) that share one V8 lexical scope with the whole component body.
+One closure in that scope captures something heavy, and the entire scope gets pinned. - Component libraries (

-• Third-party component libraries (@corvu/resizable, @thisbeyond/solid-dnd) that register internal contexts and don’t always tear them down cleanly.
+@corvu/resizable,@thisbeyond/solid-dnd) that register internal contexts and don’t always tear them down cleanly.

 What I was actually measuring

-The leak was in native-side ArrayBuffer bytes.
+The leak was in native ArrayBuffer bytes.

 The one-line fix that took hours to find